Research Distinction in Psychology

 Q. How do I enroll in Psychology 4999.01?

-A. To enroll in Psychology 4991.01, students should pick up an application from their Psychology Advisor.
+A. To enroll in Psychology 4991.01, students should pick up an application from the Psychology Advising Office.
 The application requires the signature of the Faculty Thesis Advisor.
 Once this is turned in to the Psychology Advising Office, students will be enrolled in Psychology 4999.01.

 Q. Is there any paperwork I need to complete to get this Honor?

-A. Yes, applications to graduate with Research Distinction are available from the Arts and Sciences Honors Office (Enarson Hall) and from their website.
+A. Yes, you must submit a Thesis Application with the College of Arts and Sciences at least one term before your graduating term.
 You will need to submit a research proposal and your Faculty Thesis Advisor’s signature on the application form.
-You will need to call 292-5750 to schedule an appointment with your Psychology Advisor to complete the Major Program Form of the application.
+You will need to schedule an appointment with your Psychology Advisor to complete the Major Program Form of the application.

 Q. What does it mean to “defend” a Thesis?

 A. After you have successfully completed your written Thesis document, you will have an hour-long meeting with your Faculty Thesis Advisor, and one other faculty member.
 You will describe your Thesis project to them and they will ask you questions about your work.
 You must defend your Thesis at least two weeks before the end of the term you graduate.